 Laura Neilan (née Veniot) primarily represents Plaintiffs in the civil litigation context.
-She thrives on representing accident victims, employees who have been wrongfully terminated, and plaintiffs in all manner of insurance disputes (including disability benefits and property damage claims).
+She thrives on representing people making claims for personal injuries, employees who have been wrongfully terminated, survivors of sexual assault and sexual harassment, and plaintiffs in all manner of insurance disputes (including disability benefits and property damage claims).
 She is also happy to act for clients on construction matters, land disputes and Social Security appeals (particularly, CPP disability benefits).

 Laura has successfully argued at all levels of court in Nova Scotia, as well as the New Brunswick Court of Appeal, and a variety of administrative boards and tribunals.